-In other words, if you’re setting up a local business that will only engage with other local businesses or customers, then you might want to consider Seychelles company formation with a bank account locally.
+In other words, if you’re setting up a local business that operates locally, then you might want to consider Seychelles company formation with a bank account locally.
 However, if you’re planning on doing business abroad, Seychelles companies might face some challenges.

 Instead, you might want to consider the jurisdictions that you’ll be doing business with, see which structures are popular there.
 Then, determine whether it’s worth setting up a local entity or consider one of the countries mentioned above.